Illinois State Police: Troops

-The Illinois State Police reorganized from Districts into Troops, which went into effect on January 1, 2023:
+The Illinois State Police reorganized from districts into troops, as of January 1, 2023.

 Traffic enforcement

-Illinois State Police currently use various methods for speed limit enforcement on Illinois highways.
-Hand-held and moving RADAR, LIDAR, pacing, air speed utilizing the ISP fleet of aircraft, and time-distance measurement.
+Illinois State Police currently use various methods for speed limit enforcement on Illinois highways, including hand-held and moving radar, LIDAR, pacing, air speed utilizing the ISP fleet of aircraft, and VASCAR.
 ISP uses typical marked units (Ford Explorer, Expedition, and Taurus, Chevrolet Caprice) as well as unmarked units.
-Since 2006, photo radar mounted in vans have been used for speed enforcement in construction zones statewide.
-Though the vans are manned by ISP officers, Conduent, a private company, provides the vans for a fee.
+Since 2006, photo radar mounted in vans has been used for speed enforcement in construction zones statewide.
+Though the vans are used by ISP officers, Conduent, a private company, provides the vans for a fee.

 ISP has four Cessna 182 airplanes used for law enforcement efforts throughout the state.
 Three of the four aircraft are equipped with forward looking infrared cameras.
-All pilots assigned to the Air Operations Bureau began their career at ISP as Troopers.
+All pilots assigned to the Air Operations Bureau began their career at ISP as troopers.
 ISP pilots respond to calls for service 24/7 and at no cost to the user agency.
-Routine calls for service include but are not limited to missing persons searches, criminal manhunts, surveillance, pursuits, photo/video needs, civil unrest, patrol support, and transportation.
+Routine calls for service include, but are not limited to, missing persons searches, criminal manhunts, surveillance, pursuits, photo/video needs, civil unrest, patrol support, and transportation.
 Since 1959, ISP has also used aircraft for speed enforcement, using stopwatch time measurement.

 Illinois State Police Merit Board

-The Illinois State Police Merit Board (Merit Board) administers certification for the appointment and promotion of state police officers, as well as their discipline, removal, demotion, and suspension measures.
-The Merit Board consists of five civilian members appointed by the governor with the advice and consent of the State Senate.
-Each member serves a six-year term and no more than three members may be affiliated with the same political party.
+The Illinois State Police Merit Board administers certification for the appointment and promotion of state police officers, as well as their discipline, removal, demotion, and suspension measures.
+The board consists of five civilian members appointed by the governor with the advice and consent of the State Senate.
+Each member serves a six-year term, and no more than three members may be affiliated with the same political party.